• Skip to main content

 Jump to Recipe Print Recipe

-Thanksgiving is my favorite foodie time of year, and dressing is my FAVORITE dish.
-I prefer mine dunked in ketchup (yep, I’m that girl) and this time of year I just crave this stuff.
+Thanksgiving is my favorite food time of year, and dressing is my FAVORITE dish.
 It’s hearty, delicious, and surprisingly simple to make.
 But…did you know there is a difference between stuffing and dressing?
 Read below for the ultimate guide on Traditional Thanksgiving Dressing!

-• Thanksgiving Dressing is a mixture of dried cubed bread, savory herbs, and chopped vegetables tossed in a broth/egg/butter mixture.
+Thanksgiving Dressing is a mixture of dried cubed bread, savory herbs, and chopped vegetables tossed in a broth/egg/butter mixture.
+Often times it includes browned sausage but can include other sweet and savory options as well, including cranberries and apples.

 What’s the difference between Dressing and Stuffing?